Last Updated on 29 seconds ago by deniz

 Sematext Monitoring

-Sematext is a cloud monitoring platform that enables real-time observability for the whole technological stack by providing a full suite of solutions for infrastructure and application performance monitoring, log management, synthetic monitoring, and actual user monitoring.
-It is used by over 10,000 organizations, including some of the world’s greatest corporations.
+Sematext is a cloud-based monitoring platform that provides real-time observability across the entire technology stack.
+It offers a full suite of solutions for infrastructure and application performance monitoring, log management, synthetic monitoring, and real user monitoring.
+It is used by thousands of organizations worldwide, including large enterprises and SaaS companies.

-Sematext offers full-stack infrastructure monitoring solutions for both on-premise and cloud installations.
-It provides information about apps, servers, containers, processes, databases, and much more, allowing users to assess the health of the infrastructure.
+Sematext delivers full-stack monitoring for both on-premise and cloud environments.
+It provides visibility into applications, servers, containers, processes, and databases, allowing teams to assess the overall health of their infrastructure.

 Pros

-• Integrations with all major cloud providers, Kubernetes, containers, and other technologies are supported.
+- Integrates with major cloud providers, Kubernetes, and container platforms

 Cons